mikoaf/tugas-dasar-go/tugas-gui/README.md

 ## 📌 About

 This GUI monitors CPU usage, RAM usage (with total RAM in bytes), and disk usage (with total disk space in bytes) on your computer.
 The UI is still under development.
-If you'd like to contribute to this project, feel free to contact me 😊.
+If you'd like to contribute on this project, feel free to contact me 😊.

 ## 🚀 Getting Started